pachyderm/pachyderm/doc/docs/master/how-tos/use-transactions-to-run-multiple-commands.md

 transactions.
 To resume the initial transaction, you need to run `pachctl resume transaction`.

-Because nested transactions are not supported, transactions cannot conflict with each other.
 Every time you add a command to a transaction, Pachyderm creates a blueprint of the commit and verifies that the command is valid.
+However, one transaction can invalidate another.
+In this case, a transaction that is closed first takes precedence over the other.
+For example, if two transactions create a repository with the same name, the one that is executed first results in the creation of the repository, and the other results in error.

 !!! tip
      While you cannot use `pachctl put file` in a transaction, you can